 4 – Au Vieux Saint Martin…for Belgian specialties

-This Brussels institution is always full of locals and has a vibrant atmosphere.
+This Brussels institution is always full of locals and is one of the best places to eat and drink in Brussels.
 Located on the Place du Grand Sablon, it serves up Belgian specialties like carbonnade flamande, a tasty beef and onion stew cooked in beer.
 The farmhouse chicken vol-au-vent is equally flavourful and there’s an extensive wine list.

 5 – Chalet Robinson…for a fairytale setting